Decoding Melodic Intuition through Cognitive Science

 This Meyerian framework extends from the intuitive to the conscious.
 While the manipulation of figures often occurs at an unconscious level, MFT’s schemas (Fuentes, MFT, Tier 4: Melodic Schemas) provide a framework for the deliberate, conscious management of expectation at a higher structural level.
 The concept of “schemas for breaking schemas,” in particular, formalizes the creative act of “haphazardly” deviating from established patterns.
 It is Meyerian expectation management writ large, transforming what might otherwise be random “rule-breaking” into a structured, artistic choice.
 This allows composers to move from the unconscious assimilation of melodic grammar to its deliberate and masterful control, bridging the gap between mere imitation and genuine originality.

-PART THREE: Implications for AICA and Future Research
+PART THREE: Implications for Future Research

 The detailed validation in this report—from the neurological basis of chunking and the perceptual laws of Gestalt, to the intuitive physics of melodic motion and the Meyerian creation of meaning—provides a robust scientific foundation for Melodic Figuration Theory.
 This foundation validates MFT’s central claim: by discovering and cataloging the finite vocabulary of melodic figures, MFT has formalized a previously unconscious dimension of musical craft, offering an unprecedented window into the mechanics of composerly intuition.
-It is from this unique vantage point that we can now appreciate the profound implications for Artificial Intelligence, particularly for AICA, which is directly built upon this framework.

 References